bytewax/bytewax/README.md

 ## More Examples

-For a more complete example, and documentation on the available operators, check out the [User Guide](https://docs.bytewax.io/) and the [Examples](https://docs.bytewax.io/examples)
+For a more complete example, and documentation on the available operators, check out the [User Guide](https://bytewax.io/docs) and the [/examples](/examples) folder.

-For an exhaustive list of examples, checkout the [/examples](/examples) folder

 ## License